-- Exposure to all weather conditions, including extreme temperature, rain, ice, sleet, and wind,
+- Exposure to all weather conditions, including extreme temperatures, rain, ice, sleet, and wind.

-- Ability to adapt to a variety of schedules and hours, including long hours during transfers
+- Requirement to adapt to a variety of schedules and hours, including long hours during transfers.

-Other positions in ports and docks include stevedores, wharfies and longshoremen.
-If you work in a shipyard, city port, oil rig, or a similar environment you should know that many workers in these fields are commonly misclassified under the “seaman exemption” of the FLSA and are denied overtime.
+Other positions in ports and docks include stevedores, wharfies, and longshoremen.
+If you work in a shipyard, city port, oil rig, or a similar environment you should know that many workers in these fields are commonly misclassified under the “seaman exemption” of the FLSA and are denied overtime as well.

 This means that you need to know your proper FLSA industry classification so that you are being paid according to the FLSA.
 The Lore Law Firm is currently investigating overtime claims against transportation companies based on misclassification.
 Contact us immediately if you feel you have been misclassified and have been denied overtime.

-In a blog by the U.S. Department of Labor, it is clear that if 20 percent or more of the duties of an employee fall outside the definition of “Seaman”, then they qualify for overtime under the FLSA.
+The U.S. Department of Labor has made it clear that if 20 percent or more of the duties of an employee fall outside the definition of “Seaman”, then they qualify for overtime under the FLSA.